thinkyhead/6502-Tools/README.md

 # 6502-Tools
 Tools and enhancements to make working with 6502 Assembly Language on macOS more enjoyable, especially for retro-coding the Atari Computer and Atari 2600 VCS.

-## For Atom

-### `.atom-build.js`
-This file, set up for a 2600 cartridge build, is used by Atom's standard [Build package](https://atom.io/packages/build) to specify the project build command and error pattern.
-Use the `AtomBuild` folder as a template for other 2600 code builds.
-For some cases `make` might be preferable.
-- Fast build with `dasm`.
-  - Set `asm_name` in `.atom-build.js`.
-Then it will build with `F9` (and build-on-save, if set).
-Passes all errors back to the **build** module.
-  - Uses `/usr/local` install of '`dasm`' and '`vcs`' to build the project.
-Change if needed.
-  - Public domain 2600 combat game source code included for testing.

 ## For Sublime Text 3

 Copy the contents of the `Sublime` folder to your `Packages/User` folder (e.g., `~/Library/Application Support/Sublime Text 3/Packages/User`).
 Edit `AtariTools.sh` to configure the paths of your installed emulators and build tools.
 See below for the other tools you'll need.